cairo-book/cairo-book/src/ch07-04-bringing-paths-into-scope-with-the-use-keyword.md

 <span class="caption">Listing 7-7: Bringing `ArrayTrait` into scope in an idiomatic way</span>

-Note that in this case, `use core::array::ArrayTrait;` is optinonal to bring `ArrayTrait` trait into scope, because `ArrayTrait` is included in the prelude and therefore automatically brought into scope.
+Note that in this case, `use core::array::ArrayTrait;` is not required to bring `ArrayTrait` trait into scope, because `ArrayTrait` is included in the prelude and therefore automatically brought into scope.

 There’s no strong reason behind this idiom: it’s just the convention that has emerged in the Rust community, and folks have gotten used to reading and writing Rust code this way.